Tonal Families: Introduction to Chord Substitution - Function 1

 See above how the three chords are intertwined: they always share two notes between the tonic chord and the rest of the chords of the same family.

-In the next articles, we will see the Subdominant (function 2) and Dominant family (function 3) and how the interact.
+In the next articles, we will see the Subdominant (function 2) and Dominant family (function 3) and how they interact ( i iv v chords).